subzeroid/instagrapi/docs/usage-guide/story.md

 Notes:

 * `links`, `hashtags`, `locations`, `stickers`, `medias`, and `polls` are all part of the story sticker payload.
+* `media_share_to_story()` is a convenience wrapper for the feed media sticker flow.
+It uploads a generated black 9:16 background unless you pass your own `background`.
 * Link stickers are supported through `StoryLink`; this is no longer the old Instagram "swipe up" flow.
 * For story uploads, use a 9:16 asset or build one with `StoryBuilder`.
 * Android users should pass `thumbnail=...` for video stories or install the optional video dependencies, MoviePy `2.2.1`, and executable ffmpeg.
 See [Pydroid and ffmpeg](pydroid.md) and [Termux](termux.md).